rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 #### Extended knowledge about package name

-* **Full package name** : When you download a package from another website (or trusted location), the name of the file is the full package name, such as -- htop-3.2.1-1.el8.x86_64.rpm.
-When using the `rpm` command to install/update this package, the object operated by the command must be the full name of the package, such as:
+* **Full package name** : When you download a package from a trusted source (for example - vendor website, developer repository), the name of the downloaded file is the full package name, such as -- htop-3.2.1-1.el8.x86_64.rpm.
+When using the `rpm` command to install/update this package, the object operated by the command must be the full name (or matching wildcard equivalent) of the package, such as:

     ```
     $ rpm -ivh htop-3.2.1-1.el8.x86_64.rpm
     ```

     ```
-    $ rpm -Uvh htop-3.2.1-1.el8.x86_64.rpm
+    $ rpm -Uvh htop-3.2.1-1.*.rpm
     ```

     ```
-    $ rpm -qip htop-3.2.1-1.el8.x86_64.rpm
+    $ rpm -qip htop-3.*.rpm
     ```

     ```